By Chet Yarbrough

 In the 2016 election, Trump capitalizes on worker discontent while Democrats ignore their grievances as something in the past that will be changed in the future.
 To every person who lost their home or job, the future is now.

 Hillary Clinton and most Democrats, in the previous election, failed to understand how working middle class and lower income Americans felt let down by their government.
 One might argue many Trump votes were simply anti-Clinton votes.
-Ironically, that will be the plan of some voters in the next election, but it will be anti-Trump.

 History shows the Democrats will rise again; and so will Republicans.
 That is the strength and weakness of Democracy in America.